Places to Gather & Socialize

 Bismarck/Marigold Gardens

-from a beer garden to boxing/wrestling to the Halsted Flats
+to boxing/wrestling venue, to the Halsted Flats

 Most of the following images are from Chicago History in